-Figure C-4-7 - Boundary line of WLA coverage
+Figure D-2-7 - Boundary line of WLA coverage

 NOTE: In this example S-102 coverage is larger than WLA coverage.

-In addition to the display of the boundary line of the WLA coverage there should be a permanent indication about application of WLA and the applied date and time, see details in WLA Options 1, 2 and 3.
+In addition to the display of the boundary line of the WLA coverage there should be a permanent indication about the application of WLA and the applied date and time, see details in WLA Options 1, 2 and 3.

 OEMs are free to design their user interface.
-Usable ideas include for example mouse roller to change datetime, use of a slider to change datetime, or even to provide an animation from user selected start date and time to user selected end date and time.
+Usable ideas include, for example, a mouse roller to change datetime, use of a slider to change datetime, or even to provide an animation from user selected start date and time to user selected end date and time.

 Implementation of WLA Option 1 – WLA for a single datetime instant